sghaskell/integrations/Example/readme.md

 # Example Python Plugin

-_This directory consolidates all the metadata associated with the **Example Integration**.
-The relevant code for the integration can be found [here](https://github.com/signalfx/collectd-example)_
+This directory consolidates all the metadata associated with the **Example Integration**.
+The relevant code for the integration can be found [here](https://github.com/signalfx/collectd-example).

 >This file contains information about our example Python plugin.
 It also contains instructions for producing similar README files for other plugins.
 >